mikaelh82/book-tracker/playground/scratchpad.md

 ## Random thoughts

 1. [X] It was more easier than i expected with the webserver.
 Really smoooth.
 Result below:
+2. [X] Testing was initially very confusing but once you understood the concept by reading `https://pkg.go.dev/testing` it became much more clear.

 ```bash
 curl http://localhost:8080/ping